zacrogers/blue_usb_midi/documents/menu.md

 ### Sequencer
 * Set tempo
-	* Valid between XX and XXX
+	* Valid between 50 and 200 BPM
 * Set note length
 	* Set length as percentage of quarter note tempo
 * Set step note
 	*  Valid notes between 0 and 127
-* Start / stop sequence playback
+* Start / stop sequencer playback
 	* Will be done with short press of encoder button when on the sequencer mode main screen

 			Sequencer options menu screen